pivotal-cf/docs-pks/console-compute-profile.hbs.md

 ## <a id='compute-profile-delete'></a>Delete Compute Profile

-Use the Tanzu Kubernetes Grid Integrated Edition Management Console to delete compute profile.
+Use the {{  vars.product }} Management Console to delete compute profile.

 <p class="note"><strong>NOTE:</strong> You cannot delete a compute profile that is in use by a cluster.</p>